-Indicators: Reduction or Withdrawal of Reception Conditions 1.
-Does the law provide for the possibility to reduce material reception conditions? ⊠ Yes □ No 2.
+Indicators: Reduction or Withdrawal of Reception Conditions 1 .
+Does the law provide for the possibility to reduce material reception conditions? ∑ Yes □ No 2 2.
 Does the law provide for the possibility to withdraw material reception conditions? ⊠ Yes □ No

-The only form of reception conditions that can be withdrawn is the monthly allowance of 18 €.
+The only form of reception conditions that can be withdrawn is the monthly allowance of 18€.
 This can occur if the applicant stays the night outside of the Asylum Home without prior permission.
+The monthly allowance can also be withdrawn or reduced to compensate for damage purposely caused to the accommodation facility.
 The monthly allowance can also be withdrawn or reduced to compensate for damage purposely caused to the accommodation facility.

 Such withdrawal or reduction has not been imposed in practice in 2016 and 2017.
-In 2018 the measure was used, however the statistical data on the number of cases is not gathered and therefore not available.
+In 2018 the measure was used, however the statistical data on the number of cases was not gathered and therefore not available.
+In 2019 the withdrawal or reduction of the monthly allowance to asylum seekers became a regular practice and UOIM issued 115 decisions to withdraw the monthly allowance (principally on account of persons staying the night outside of the Asylum Home without prior permission).

-The decision to reduce or withdraw the monthly allowance is made by the head of UOIM.157 The IPA does not regulate the assessment of the asylum seekers' risk of destitution or ability to provide for their own basic needs, nor does it define "destitution" or "basic needs".
-Since the procedure is not used in practice, it is not clear how these two factors would be applied.
+The decision to reduce or withdraw the monthly allowance is made by the head of UOIM.
+The IPA does not regulate the assessment of the asylum seekers' risk of destitution or ability to provide for their own basic needs, nor does it define "destitution" or "basic needs".
+Similarly, and in practice, the decision to reduce or withdraw the monthly allowance does not contain the assessment of the asylum seekers' risk of destitution or ability to provide for their basic needs but only the legal grounds and the reason for the decision.